piotrmurach/tty-option/README.md

 #### 2.5.1 arity

-To describe how many times a given parameter may appear in the command line use the `arity` method.
+To describe how many times a given parameter may appear in the command line use the `arity` setting.
 By default every parameter is assumed to appear only once.
 Any other occurrence will be disregarded and included in the remaining parameters list.

 For example, to match argument exactly 2 times do: